---->

 This maybe does not help clarify whether Newton actually first thought of gravitation as being an attraction or as being a pull or in line with his later

 published position as being possibly either.
-Newton's own words include no gravitation 'drawing', only 'attraction' or 'impulse (push-pull)'.
+Newton's own words include no gravitation 'drawing', only "attraction(signal response) OR impulse(push-pull)".
 Rather perhaps Stukeley exemplifies how

 Newton's actual gravitation theory ideas were misrepresented while his physics mathematics were misappropriated for a Descartes mechanical physics when they